ai-ml-club-sjsu/project-fa25-block-evolution/README.md

-# AI/ML Club - [Project Title]
+# AI/ML Club - Block Evolution

 **Academic Year:** 2025-2026 Fall Semester
 **Project Duration:** September 2025 - December 2025

 ## Project Description

-[Brief description of your project - 2-3 sentences explaining what the project aims to accomplish and its main objectives.]
+Use a genetic algorithm to evolve a population of graphs of neural network layers to achieve the lowest training loss in a limited amount of time

 **Key Objectives:**
 - [Objective 1]